okeeffeme/UoL_ItP1_final/previousProjects/multipleInteractables/README.md

 6. Create multiple collectables [3 marks]
 	- Create a global variable called `collectables` and initialise it to an array
 	- Fill the array with lots of collectable objects.
-You can copy and paste from your original collectable object but be sure to alter the x_pos property so that the collectables appear in different places in your game world.
+You can copy and paste from your original collectable object but be sure to alter the posX property so that the collectables appear in different places in your game world.
 	- In the `draw` function, wrap the calls to `drawCollectable` and `checkCollectable` in a for loop which traverses collectables
 	- Instead of passing `collectable` to your functions pass a reference to the particular collectable in your `collectables` array (eg. `drawCollectable(collectables[i])`).
 	- Once you've done this delete the declaration and initialisation of your old single `collectable` .
 It's now redundant code.